A bus sim you can play on the bus

 All Aboard

 There is a free mode too, where you can drive around the various maps in any buses you have unlocked at your leisure.
-Maps include Romania, Paris, Los Angeles, Rome and more, with 15 buses to choose from.
+Maps include Romania, Paris, Los Angeles, Rome, and more, with 15 buses to choose from.
 Real-time environments change with weather and time, and buses show visible damage after impacts.
 Despite these immersive elements, traffic AI remains basic as vehicles rarely yield and collide, making it less challenging and dynamic.

 Put your pedal (gently) to the metal

-This sim game has seen minimal updates since its initial release, it promised general bug fixes and memory optimizations but delivered little in terms of gameplay enhancements or new content.
+This sim game has seen minimal updates since its initial release.
+It promised general bug fixes and memory optimizations, but delivered little in terms of gameplay enhancements or new content.
 Unlike some sims, there are no licensed vehicles in Bus Simulator 2015, which means you won't be able to drive exactly your favorite model of bus.
-However, buses move realistically and if you enjoy simulators, you should enjoy this.
+However, buses move realistically, and if you enjoy simulators, you should enjoy this.

 A simple yet satisfying bus driving experience

-Bus Simulator 2015 offers a grounded and realistic driving experience perfect for casual play, especially for fans of simulation games.
+Bus Simulator 2015 offers a grounded, realistic driving experience perfect for casual play, especially for fans of simulation games.
 With various routes, vehicle types, and accessible controls, it delivers a decent mobile-friendly bus sim.
 While its visuals are dated and the AI underwhelms, it still provides a relaxing, goal-oriented alternative to over-the-top mobile games, especially for those who enjoy structured driving experiences.